ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Connection Groups

 A Connection Group is a set of Connections that shares properties and caches.
+A Group represents state for managing Connections within a single application, and does not require end-to-end protocol signaling.
 For multiplexing transport protocols, only Connections within the same Connection Group are allowed to be multiplexed together.

 When the API clones an existing Connection, this adds a new Connection to the Connection Group.
 A change to one of the Connection Properties on any Connection in the Connection Group automatically changes the Connection Property for all others.
 All Connections in a Connection Group share the same set of Connection Properties except for the Connection Priority.
 These Connection Properties are said to be entangled.